BioplatformsAustralia/bpaotu/README.md

 ### Taxonomy files

-A tab-delimited file with extension `.taxonomy`
+A gzip-compressed tab-delimited file with extension `.taxonomy.gz`

-The first row of this file must contains header.
-Only header fields required/used by bpaotu are:
+The first row of this file must contain a header.
+The required header fields are:

 ```tsv
 #OTU ID\tkingdom\tphylum\tclass\torder\tfamily\tgenus\tspecies\tamplicon\ttraits
 ```

-Each column has the following format:
+Each column value is an arbitrary character string, with the following restrictions:

 * #OTU ID: a string describing the OTU (GATC string)
-* kingdom: text string
-* phylum: text string
-* class: text string
-* order: text string
-* family: text string
-* genus: text string
-* species: text string
+* kingdom...species: taxon as a text string, e.g., d_Bacteria
 * amplicon: text string (e.g. 16S, A16S, 18S, ITS, ...)
 * traits: text string (multiple traits are comma separated)